-Notes: Make sure the 'Scan List' is pre-selected before turning on the 'Scan' or 'Roaming' feature.
+''' Notes: Make sure the 'Scan List' is pre-selected before turning on the 'Scan' or 'Roaming' feature.
 Otherwise, none of the scan types will be enabled.
 The radio will work in VFO A as default when 'Roaming' is enabled.
-When 'Roaming' is enabled, the radio will start to scan all repeater channels in the 'scan list' (TX/RX with different RX- and TX-frequency), and the non- repeater channels in the 'scan list' (RX/TX with same frequency) will not be scanned.
-If there is no repeater channel in the scan list, the radio will exit the roaming after scanning the current 'scan list'; 1 When 'Scan' is enabled, the radio will open all the receivable channels in the 'scan list'.
+When 'Roaming' is enabled, the radio will start to scan all repeater channels in the 'scan list' (TX/RX with different RX- and TX-frequency), and the nonrepeater channels in the 'scan list' (RX/TX with same frequency) will not be scanned.
+If there is no repeater channel in the scan list, the radio will exit the roaming after scanning the current 'scan list'; When 'Scan' is enabled, the radio will open all the receivable channels in the 'scan list'. '''

-6.18 1750Hz Pilot tone 🔿
+6.18 Pilot tone / Burst tone $\odot$

-Analog repeaters often do require to be activated by sending a 1750 Hz pilot tone to the repeater.
+Analog repeaters often do require to be activated by sending a so called pilot or burst tone to the repeater.

-To do so, define one of the programmable [P]-keys for [1750Hz].
-Whenever you press that preset key the 1750 Hz pilot tone will be send.
+To do so, define one of the programmable [P]-keys for one of the supported pilot tones [700 Hz, 1000 Hz, 1200 Hz, 1400 Hz, 1450 Hz, 1750 Hz or 2100 Hz].
+Whenever you press that preset key the assigned pilot tone will be send.